 Please contact Novia’s international coordinators to confirm if you decide to interrupt your stay or will continue your studies/training abroad.
 Please note that traveling becomes more difficult as airline companies have cancelled flights and countries have closed their borders.
 Follow the instructions given by local authorities and the Finnish Ministry of Foreign Affairs https://um.fi/preparation-for-a-crisis-abroad or here: https://www.facebook.com/Nettikonsuli/ (in Finnish)

 Read the information here regularly: https://intra.novia.fi/news/corona/

 Campus & Cancelled Events

-Novia's campuses is closed from 18 March to 13 April, according to the decision of the Regional Administration.
-This time may be extended.
+Novia's campuses is closed from 18 March until further notice.
 Students who have personal belongings on campus, may make arrangements with teachers / janitors about retrieving the items.

 The Student Union Novium has inhibited its events and suggested the student associations to do the same.